tathagata-raha/Mutton_biriyani/README.md

 - The correlation matrix is given by the similarity matrix.
 - The output correlation matrix is loaded on an qualcomm.csv file.

+## TESTING DATA
+- We tested this model on a set of 70 document texts and 70 corresponding abstracts, which we obtained by web scraping from various sources.